divyakumar95/RadmenTech/README.md

 ### Contributors

-Thank you to all the people who have already contributed to cezerin2!
+Thank you to all the people who have already contributed to RadmenTech!
 <a href=""><img src="" /></a>